aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ### Four team goals for Game 1

 1. Know the count and number of outs.
-2. Run hard and listen to the base coaches.
+2. Check the base coach before every pitch.
 3. Back up every throw.
 4. Get the ball to the circle when there is no realistic play.